Overview of PhD Program

 The Rochester Approach

-The Department of Political Science offers a program of study leading to the degree of doctor of philosophy, which is designed to train scholars who will contribute to the future development of political science through careers in teaching and research.
+The Department of Political Science offers a program of study leading to the degree of doctor of philosophy that is designed to train scholars who will contribute to the future development of political science through careers in teaching and research.
 The department is regularly ranked among the top political science departments in the country.
-In its most recent report, the National Research Council ranked the Rochester department's graduate program sixth in the country.
-Controlling for size, a 2001 study in PS: Political Science & Politics concluded that Rochester ranked first in the country in the productivity of its PhD alumni, as measured by publications in leading journals.
-More recently (2007), PS ranked Rochester fourth both with respect to graduate placement and citations of graduates' research.
+In its most recent report, the National Research Council ranked the Rochester department's graduate program 6th in the country.
+Controlling for size, a 2001 study in PS: Political Science & Politics concluded that Rochester ranked 1st in the country in the productivity of its PhD alumni, as measured by publications in leading journals.
+In 2007, PS ranked Rochester fourth both with respect to graduate placement and citations of graduates' research.
 In 2017, US News ranked the Rochester PhD program 17th overall, 14th in international relations, and 4th in the nation in political methodology.
-Out of 25 political scientists elected to the American Academy of Arts and Sciences in 2013, four received their PhDs from Rochester.
+Out of 25 political scientists elected to the American Academy of Arts and Sciences during 2013-18, six received their PhDs from Rochester.

-Rochester is the birthplace of a distinctive approach to studying politics that emphasizes the development of formal theory and the analysis of quantitative evidence.
-A cursory examination of the discipline's leading journals--the American Political Science Review and the American Journal of Political Science--demonstrates how the field was revolutionized by this development.
-It is no exaggeration to say that the field of political science has been reshaped in the last generation by Rochester faculty and graduates.
+Rochester is the birthplace of a distinctive approach to studying politics that emphasizes the application and development of formal modeling and statistical methods.
+A cursory examination of the discipline's leading journals--the American Political Science Review and the American Journal of Political Science--demonstrates how the field was revolutionized by this approach.
+It is no exaggeration to say that the discipline of political science has been reshaped in the last generation by Rochester faculty and graduates.
 Students who are interested in obtaining their PhD in Political Science at Rochester can find detailed information about the department and PhD training in the program brochure.

 The PhD Program

-The PhD program at Rochester remains unique.
-It is the most rigorous, technical, and mathematical training program available within a department of political science anywhere in the world.
+The PhD program at Rochester is unique.
+It is the most rigorous training program available within a department of political science anywhere in the world.
 Unlike the traditional program, which is organized as a smorgasbord of offerings, the core of the Rochester program is a focused course of training that covers all of the technical tools of contemporary political science.
-Each student specializes in one or more substantive areas, such as American or comparative politics, international relations, or political philosophy, but every one of them attains a degree of sophistication in formal theory and statistical methods that is rarely achieved by graduates of more traditional programs.
+Each student receives training in one or more substantive areas, including American politics, comparative politics, international relations, or political philosophy, but every one of them attains a degree of sophistication in formal theory and statistical methods that is rarely achieved by graduates of more traditional programs.

 Financial Support and Resources